marina601/discover-malta/TESTING.md

 ![bag](readme-files/lighthouse/lighthouse-bag.jpg)

 ### Labels
-  - Input fields did not have assosiated labels, fixed by adding the labels.
+  - Input fields did not have associated labels, fixed by adding the labels.

 ## Trip Detail